 Skills and training

 Other agriculture careers may require education and some training.
 Government jobs, such as agricultural inspector, require citizenship.
-Id you want to prepare for citizenship, you can take our nemokamai internete pilietybės klasė
+If you want to prepare for citizenship, you can take our nemokamai internete pilietybės klasė.

 Find agricultural classes near you